10 dead, 13 rescued as landslide hits Himachal Pradesh’s Kinnaur | Law-Order

 ''PM @narendramodi spoke to Himachal Pradesh CM @jairamthakurbjp regarding the situation in the wake of the landslide in Kinnaur.
 PM assured all possible support in the ongoing rescue operations,'' the Prime Minister's Office (PMO) said.

-Thakur told the Assembly that a helicopter is also being arranged for the rescue operation.
+Thakur told the Assembly that a helicopter was also being arranged for the rescue operation.

 The chief minister said the landslide occurred when there was no rainfall.